webgpu/webgpufundamentals/webgpu/lessons/webgpu-uniforms.md

   });
 ```

-Now, sometime before we submit our command buffer, we need to set
+Now sometimes before we submit our command buffer, we need to set
-the the remaining values of `uniformValues` and then copy those values to the buffer on the GPU.
+the remaining values of `uniformValues` and then copy those values to the buffer on the GPU.
 We'll do it at the top of our `render` function.

 ```js